 The Cook Islands utilize a diverse range of water sources, including local streams, rainwater capture, and groundwater extraction.
 In some areas, communities are entirely dependent on rainwater.
 Extremes of both rainfall and drought can present challenges to the Islands' water supplies.
-Heavy rainfall can cause surface flooding which pulls contaminants and sediment into the supply and gastric illnesses are known to increase in frequency.7 Droughts can also lead to contamination of supplies, and present particular challenges to decision makers.
+Heavy rainfall can cause surface flooding which pulls contaminants and sediment into the supply and gastric illnesses are known to increase in frequency.
+Droughts can also lead to contamination of supplies, and present particular challenges when tourist numbers and hence demand is high.
+Uncertainty in future rainfall projections presents challenges to decision makers.
 While the models' best estimate is of an increase in the availability of freshwater, there is potential that this increase will manifest in sporadic extreme rainfall events, and droughts will still be a problem.
 In this case disaster risk reduction remains of high importance.